hsgubert/rails-sharding/README.md

 ## Development and Contributing

+After checking out the repo:

+1. Run `bundle` to install gems

+1. Create your `spec/fixtures/shards.yml` based on the example on this same folder (you need MySQL and Postgres)

-After checking out the repo, run `bundle` to install gems and run `rake db:test:prepare` to create the test shards.
-Then, run `rspec` to run the tests.
+1. Run `rake db:test:prepare` to create the test shards.

+1. Run `rspec` to run the tests.

 Bug reports and pull requests are welcome on GitHub at https://github.com/hsgubert/rails-sharding.